schmettow/New_Stats/docs/Generalized_Linear_Models.md

 ### Logistic (aka Binomial) regression (#logistic_regression)

-When the outcome variable can be conceived as successes in a fixed number of trials, logistic regression applies.
-In brief, logistic regression has the following attributes:
+#### REDACT

+In the last section, we have seen how Poisson regression applies, when outcome variables are count numbers.
+More strictly, Poisson regression applies to count data, when there is no upper limit to counts (or if this limit is extremely large, as in the Smart Smurfer example).
+When the outcome variable is counts, but an upper limit exists and is known, logistic regression is the better model.
+Such a situation often arises, when the counts are successes in a fixed number  of trials.
+More precisely, logistic regression has the following properties:

-1. The outcome variable is bounded at zero and the number of trials $k$
+1. The outcome variable has a zero lower bound and a fixed upper bound, e.g. number of trials $k$.
-1. The linear predictors are on a *logistic scale*, with the *logit* being the inverse.
-However, in \@ref(talking-odds) we will see, that using the logarithm results in a convenient way of speaking about the effects.
+1. The linear predictors are on a *logit scale*, which is reversed by a *logistic function*.
 1. The random component follows a *binomial distribution*.
 1. Due to the former, the variance of randomness is largest at $\mu = 0.5$ or $\eta = 1$ and declines towards both boundaries, taking a characteristic cigar shape.

 The most simple form of successes-in-trials measure is when there is only one trial.
-This is called  *dichtotomous*, with the following common examples:
+This is called a *dichtotomous* variable, and that is very common:

 + a user is successful at a task, or fails
 + a visitor returns to a website or does not
 + a usability problem is discovered or remains unseen
 + a driver brakes just in time or crashes
-+ a customer would recommend a product to a friend or rather not
++ a customer recommends a product to a friend or does not
 + a web user starts a search for information by keyword query or by following links

 Most dichotomous outcome variables have a more or less clear notion of success and failure (although not necessarily as in the last example).
 When the outcome casts a positive light on the design, by convention it is coded as 1, otherwise 0.